mathquill/mathquill/README.md

     delegated all the events in it's own MathQuill thing
     + keyboard events usually end up triggering their analogue in the edit tree on the cursor, which then bubble upwards
-  - in the edit tree, the root MathElement is delegated most of these virtual keyboard events
+  - in the edit tree, `.keystroke()` is called with each virtual keyboard event
-    + for example, `RootMathBlock::keydown()`
-    + some special commands do intercept these events, though
+    + unless overridden, defaults to calling `Node::keystroke`

 `textarea.js` handles all the HTML DOM events necessary to emulate a textarea, using a hidden textarea.